The Eczema Story

 I could feel my eczema getting worse and no medication was keeping it under control.

 My parents and I knew I had to try something other than what western medicine was offering.
-We found a Homeopathic doctor who said he would be able to “cure” me.
+We found a Homeopathic doctor who said he would be able to help me.

 After hearing from many doctors that eczema had no cure, it was a relief to hear that but I was also skeptical.

-I was also told to seize all western medication I was taking, including the steroid creams…
+I was also told to seize all pharmaceuticals I was taking, including the steroid creams…

-No one told us what would happen if one day I stopped applying steroid creams after many years of doing so.
+No one told us what would happen if one day I stopped applying steroid creams after after all these years.

 At the time, no one knew that I going through Topical Steroid Withdrawal (TSW).

-The homeopathic doctor didn’t know neither did my family doctor.
-I thought the homeopathic medicine was to blame for the gruesome side effects of TSW.
+The homeopathic doctor didn’t know neither did my family doctor what the hell was going on me with me.
+I thought homeopathic medicine was to blame for the gruesome side effects of TSW.

 After one of the worst 6-8 months of my life, I started getting better.
 No signs of eczema whatsoever.
 I did have seasonal allergies and dry skin.
 But that was a much better trade-off than having eczema, TSW, and having no sleep at all.